emkeiko/426backend/README.md

 Endpoint: POST - https://my-movie-list-2.herokuapp.com/login

 Params:

-  User (string): Required, username of the person logging in Password (string): Required, corresponding password of username
+- user (string): Username of the person logging in
+- password (string): Corresponding password of username

 Response: True for successful logins, a 404 error for non-existing users, or a 403 error for incorrect password.